You can tab to a map radio button below, and then press your keyboard arrows.

-The Festival at Mount Si is a small-town arts and crafts fair with food booths, a beer garden, live music, contests, a parade (Saturday 10:15 a.m.)and fireworks (Saturday 9:45 p.m.) at Si View Park, 400 SE Orchard Drive in North Bend.
-See the schedule of events.
+The Festival at Mount Si is a small-town arts and crafts fair with food booths, a family zone, a beer garden, live music, contests, and Saturday parades (kids 10 a.m., grand 10:30 a.m.)and fireworks (Saturday 9:45 p.m.).
+All except parades at Si View Park, 400 SE Orchard Drive in North Bend.
 Free.

 The Suquamish Tribe hosts Chief Seattle Days with a weekend salmon bake, canoe races, drumming, dancing, softball & horseshoe tournaments, a memorial service at the gravesite of Chief Seattle (Sat.
 9 a.m.), a parade (Sat. noon), and a 5K run (Sun.
 9 a.m.) in Suquamish.

 A ticket to Sausage & Cider Fest for age 21+ includes 10 tastes of cider (beer & wine available), with music, lawn games, and food for sale at Covington Community Park, 17649 SE 240th St. in Covington.
 No pets.

 Fresh Paint: Festival of Artists at Work turns downtown Everett into a big outdoor studio with 100 artists’ booths, live entertainment, food vendors, and glassblowing demonstrations.
 Located near Schack Art Center, 2921 Hoyt Ave. in Everett.
 Free.